Skip to main content

 • More rapid publication—articles are published when they are ready and no articles are held back by delays in the peer review or editorial process for other articles within the collection;

-• Fully discoverable articles with robust digital preservation, annotative functionality, article downloads metrics, and easy-to-share social media buttons;
+• Fully discoverable articles with robust digital preservation, article downloads metrics, and that are easy to share on social media platforms;

 • Multi-lingual publishing—submissions are encouraged in languages other than English;